Skip to content

 Source: Aon / company reports

 Capital repatriation by each ARA constituent, relative to opening equity.
-The relatively high level of capital return at Swiss Re, Munich Re and Hannover Re contributed to the sizeable reductions in shareholders’ equity seen in 2022.
+The relatively high level of capital return at Swiss Re, Munich Re and Hannover Re contributed to the sizeable reductions in shareholders’ equity seen.

 Capital Repatriation as a Percentage of Opening Equity